A BRAVE NEW WORLD: A comprehensive guide to smash Veganuary

 3) Have fun, be adventurous and stay safe

 When it comes to nutrition, do not fret!
 Iron (dark leafy greens, lentils, beans), calcium (dark leafy greens, tofu, fortified non-dairy milks, fortified cereals) and B12 (nutritional yeast, fortified cereals) are all easy and straightforward to obtain from a complete plant-based diet.
 Don't get caught up on protein either, just check out our blog on the topic.
-If you are extra concerned, invest in some supplements (Boots is your go-to), and if you are still concerned, consult a medical professional for advice.
+If you are extra concerned, invest in some supplements (Boots is your go-to) and if you still aren't convinced, consult a medical professional for advice.
 Most important of all, pay attention to how you feel.

 4) Prepare for picnics, not for perfection

 Most importantly, prepare to slip up occasionally.
 It can be incredibly difficult sticking to a strict plant-based diet, so its important not to give up or beat yourself up if you fall off the wagon.
 After all, all vegans accidentally eat a cracker containing pesky milk powder at some point along their journey.
 Remember, every positive aspect of a plant-based lifestyle is on a spectrum, where doing something is always better than doing nothing.

 5) "SALAD IN A PASTY!?
 YOU FILTHY PERVERT"

 When following a plant-based diet, people suddenly become very interested in what you’re eating.
 Hopefully you’ll receive lots of support, but be prepared for the occasion raised-eyebrow at the Sunday family dinner or even a negative comment from a colleague, friend or Piers Morgan.
 Rather than become disillusioned or angry, engage with that person in a respectful, constructive conversation.
 Remember, veganism will always have its critics, and you can’t convince everyone.
 Once you have accepted this fact, you’ll be much happier for the rest of the month.

 Final reminder, a healthy planet and body is for life, not just for January.

 Goodluck!
 Hopefully these tips will help you out, if you have any questions please dm us @greensandbeans.co.uk and we’ll try to help you out!

 Special thanks to Wendela Rang (@wendysmunch), Sourouthi Navalan, and Adam Radcliffe (@adamradclifts) for their help with this article.